kwoxer/SEO-Optizer/README.md

 Many functions have been taken from SEO Ultimate and were improved.

-Furthermore the Text Observer is helping while write an article:
+Furthermore the Text Observer is helping while writing an article:
 - Strongs Modul
 - Headings Modul
 - Keyword Density